jmcmahan/essay_icey/README.md

-In this game, you play as Chuck, a worker at the Essay Icey (which is a misspelling now set in stone, argh! - should be "Icy") company.
+In this game, you play as Chuck, a worker at the Essay Icey (should be "Icy" - a misspelling set in stone, argh!) company.
 Your goal is to accomplish the tasks given to you by your boss, John, until he has nothing left to give you.
 This is accomplished by picking up items around the building and asking your coworkers for hints.
 Move with the